 Module Seven - Food Regulation in Latin America

 Module Eight - Food Safety Governance Comparative Study

 Module Nine - Food Regulation in Japan

-Modules Eleven & Twelve - The Regulation of Genetically Modified Foods in the European Union
+Module Eleven - The Regulation of Genetically Modified Foods in the European Union

-Module Thirteen - Food Law and Risk Regulation
+Module Twelve - International Food Law and Risk Regulation

-Module Fifteen - Final Examination and Course Evaluation
+Module Fourteen - Course Review, Final Examination and Course Evaluation

 Your assignments will be due the following week and can be submitted automatically using our course assignment drop box feature or by email, fax or snail mail.
 Grades are posted electronically and sent to you by email.
 Class participation is accomplished by means of synchronous and asynchronous Internet communication technologies such as written discussion forums and course messsages.

 It should take an average of nine to twelve hours per week to complete a module.
 You simply go online and a new module will be waiting each week.
 Read the materials, explore the hyperlinked and other Internet-based resources, complete the assignment, upload it in the course assignment drop box, and you’re done for the week.
 Now, lets be realistic.
 What if you’re called out of town for a week or are otherwise unable to access or complete a module within the ten day time limit?
 No problem.
 Time extensions can be granted; and if you give us a bit of notice, the course materials can be provided to you by course message or email.